Mechanics use car wiring diagrams, sometimes referred to as schematics, to show them how automotive manufacturers construct circuits.

 First, not everybody has a meter at home.
 Second, the bigger point that was missed is the routine of doing what’s comfortable.
 Now lets get back to the diagram issues.

-First let me tell you what a wiring diagram will not do.
+Before we begin please let me tell you what a wiring diagram won’t do.
 Automotive wire diagrams don’t show the actual position of parts or the physical appearance of the components.

 Standard wire schematics don’t reveal the length of conductor wire that runs between the particular components shown.
 A short line on the diagram doesn’t mean a short length of wire on the car.